By: Alexandra Evans, Head of Child Safety Public Policy and Aruna Sharma, Global Head of Privacy

 We're also providing additional context to help teens aged 16-17 understand how downloads work, so they can choose the option that's most comfortable for them.
 If they opt to turn the feature on, they'll now receive a pop-up asking them to confirm that choice before others can download their videos.
 Note that downloads are permanently disabled on content from accounts under the age of 16.

 A mindful approach to push notifications

 These changes continue to build on our ongoing commitments as there's no finish line when it comes to protecting the safety, privacy, and well-being of our community.
-We're working with teens, community organizations, parents, and creators to further innovate and we're excited to share more over the coming months.
+We're working with teens, community organisations, parents and creators in Singapore to further innovate and we're excited to share more over the coming months.
 To learn more about our efforts to support youth and families, you can read our Guardian's Guide.